MicrosoftDocs/azure-devops-docs/docs/user-guide/sign-up-invite-teammates.md

 > or
 > [Plan and track work](plan-track-work.md)

-For more information on managing users and organization access, see [Add organization users for VSTS](../organizations/accounts/add-organization-users-from-user-hub.md).
+For more information on managing users and organization access, see [Add organization users for Azure DevOps Services](../organizations/accounts/add-organization-users-from-user-hub.md).